 Root canal treatment:

-This is the treatment for cavitated caries that have reached the pulp or nerve of the tooth, where the infected pulp is removed and the root canal is cleaned, filled, and sealed.
+In cases where cavitated caries have reached the tooth’s pulp or nerve, a dentist performs a root canal treatment.
+This procedure removes the infected pulp, cleans and disinfects the root canal, and then fills and seals it to save the tooth.
 Root canal treatment can save the tooth from extraction, but it may require a dental crown to restore the tooth.

 Tooth extraction: